awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging-auditing.md

 + Automatically initiate another action on an AWS resource as the result of session activity, such as running an AWS Lambda function, starting an AWS CodePipeline pipeline, or running an AWS Systems Manager Run Command document\.

 **Important**
-Take note of the following requirements and limitations for Session Manager\.
+Take note of the following requirements and limitations for Session Manager:
 If you are using Windows Server 2012 or earlier, the data in your logs might not be formatted optimally\.
 We recommend using Windows Server 2012 R2 and later for optimal log formats\.
 If you are using Linux instances, ensure that the screen utility is installed\.
 If it is not, your log data might be truncated\.
 On Amazon Linux, Amazon Linux 2, and Ubuntu Server, the screen utility is installed by default\.
 To install screen manually, depending on your version of Linux, run either `sudo yum install screen` or `sudo apt-get install screen`\.
 Logging and auditing are not available for Session Manager sessions that connect through port forwarding or SSH\.
 This is because SSH encrypts all session data, and Session Manager only serves as a tunnel for SSH connections\.